phu004/django_part_three/README.md

 ```
 </details>

-<b>Step two</b>: Add a view function called "aboutme" in "main.views.py", this view function should use a template "aboutme.html"
+<b>Step two</b>: Add a view function called "aboutme" in "main.views.py", this view function should use a template "aboutme.html" for rendering
 <details>
   <summary>Click for solution</summary>